hmcts/delete_testing/docs/index.md

 We use [GitOps](https://www.weave.works/technologies/gitops/) for application deployment to Kubernetes.

-Your application will be deployed in `labs` Kubernetes namespace which has been already been created.
+Your application will be deployed in `labs` Kubernetes namespace which has already been created.

 For the benefit of of this tutorial we have created a separate [guide](https://github.com/hmcts/cnp-flux-config/blob/master/labs/java/README.md#creating-the-flux-config-for-your-java-lab-application) to help you create the flux config needed to deploy your lab application with flux and to enable flux to automate updating image tags to the latest version of your image.